 The answer is if you predominantly watch and listen to media coming from services supported by Apple TV, and you do it mostly on your Apple TV — maybe you don’t need a separate DLNA client.

 However, if you’d like more flexibility in formats and sources for your media, and be able to play it everywhere — DLNA media server makes it much much easier.

 As you can see, setting up DLNA streaming from Mac can be done in just a few minutes.
 Elmedia Player, for example, has everything you need to get started.
-Alternatively, you can use JustStream and Beamer.
+Alternatively, you can use JustStream.
 And when your media library grows, keep it neat and tidy with Movie Explorer Pro and iFlicks.